shinsterneck/pdns/modules/geosqlbackend/README.md

 GeoSQL Backend for PowerDNS is copyright Ⓒ 2013-2015 Shin Sterneck

-This README is writting in MarkDown format and is currently under work-in-progress.
+This README is written in MarkDown format and is currently under work-in-progress.
 Last Update: Mar.
 2015